The History of Rooibos Tea

 At Klipopmekaar we choose to use conservation tillage and develop non-invasive furrows in our fields for our rooibos seeds to form strong healthy roots.
 We find this is the best way to ensure a healthy young crop, whilst others may approach their planting method differently.

-Following the cutting stage, rooibos is fermented with the process involving rooibos being bruised, aired and watered to induce enzymatic oxidation, and changing the colour of rooibos from a bright green to a deep red colour.
-This fermentation process also brings out the sweet distinctive aroma associated with high-quality rooibos.
+Following the cutting stage, rooibos is carefully bruised, aired and watered to induce enzymatic oxidation which takes place during fermentation – changing the colour of rooibos from a bright green to a deep red or amber colour.
+This fermentation process also brings out the sweet distinctive aroma associated with top-quality rooibos.

 What are the different types of rooibos tea & their benefits?